Nodes

 Provide common FAQ responses on policies, service offerings, and helpful links (if chat) to guide users

-Provide instructions and how-tos on topics for staff or personnel
+Provide instructions and how-tos on topics for staff or customers

 Loop nodes help to either set an allowed number of retries for a user's response or an API call (such as with a Data request or Action), or they can help survey items in a data array (set to List schema).